Updated August 11, 2023

 Parents can use family billing to set up recurring charges to your kid for expenses like cell phone bills.
 The app also supports parent-paid interest.
 This lets you mimic interest on a savings account to show your kid just how powerful compound interest is.

-Famzoo costs $5.99 per month for up to 4 kids.
-If you pay in advance for 24 months, you can get the subscription for just $2.50 per month.[9]
+Famzoo costs $5.99 per month per family.
+There are no limits on family members or cards.
+If you pay in advance for 24 months, you can get the subscription for just $2.50 per month.[11]
 If you have multiple children, this is one of the best deals you can find in a kid's prepaid debit card.

 • Account type: Prepaid